 Dr. Leigh earned his PhD in instructional systems from Florida State University, where he served as a technical director for projects with various local, state, and federal agencies.
 His current research, publication, and lecture interests concern cause analysis, organizational trust, leadership visions, and dispute resolution.
-He is coeditor of The Handbook of Selecting and Implementing Performance Interventions (Wiley, 2010) and coauthor of The Assessment Book (HRD Press, 2008), Strategic Planning for Success (Jossey-Bass, 2003) and Useful Educational Results (Proactive Publishing, 2001).
-Dr. Leigh served on a two-year special assignment to the National Science Foundation, is two-time chair of the American Evaluation Association's Needs Assessment Topic Interest Group, and past editor-in-chief of the International Society for Performance Improvement's (ISPI) monthly professional journal, Performance Improvement.
-A lifetime member of ISPI, he is also a member of the editorial board for its peer-reviewed journal, Performance Improvement Quarterly.
+He is coeditor of The Handbook of Selecting and Implementing Performance Interventions (Wiley, 2010) and coauthor of The Assessment Book (HRD Press, 2008), Strategic Planning for Success (Jossey-Bass, 2003), and Useful Educational Results (Proactive Publishing, 2001).
+Dr. Leigh served on a two-year special assignment to the National Science Foundation, is two-time chair of the American Evaluation Association's Needs Assessment Topic Interest Group, and past editorin-chief of the International Society for Performance Improvement's (ISPI) monthly professional journal, Performance Improvement.

-David A. Levy, PhD

-Professor of Psychology
+David A. Levy, PhD Professor of Psychology